 The Korlagzrim-gottul at limaryen is Marlurg (fifth level).
-He is old foran Orc, but still quite strong.
-He is a little dull mentally, even for an Orc, his rise in power has been slow.
+He is old for an Orc, but still quite strong.
+He is a little dull mentally, even for an Orc; his rise in power has been slow.
 He does have sufficient cunning to hold any position he attains.
-Marlurg, while not a coward, finnly believes that discretion is the better part of valor; he will not hesitate to flee if all seems hopeless.
-In melee, Marlurg fights with an especially well-made Kragashard and uses ashield.
-He carrise sight Kragnifrim instead of the usual four and will always try to use those first, then close for battle (or, if appropriate, flee).
-Marlurg's annor is a chain shirt and greaves (ch/l4).
+Marlurg, while not a coward, firmly believes that discretion is the better part of valor; he will not hesitate to flee if all seems hopeless.
+In melee, Marlurg fights with an especially well-made Kragashard and uses a shield.
+He carries eight Kragnifrim instead of the usual four and will always try to use those first, then close for battle (or, if appropriate, flee).
+Marlurg's armor is a chain shirt and greaves (Ch/14).

-NOTE: Notable Skills: Climb 30, Track 10, Stalk/Hide 10, Perception 5, Languages: Orkish 5, BlackSpeech 2, Westron 3; Notable Items: +10 Kragashard, +5 chain shirt and greaves, +5 shield.
+NOTE: Notable Skills: Climb 30, Track 10, Stalk/Hide 10, Perception 5; Languages: Orkish 5, Black Speech 2, Westron 3; Notable Items: +10 Kragashard, +5 chain shirt and greaves, +5 shield.